 DISCREPANCIES BETWEEN THE RENTAL LISTING AGREEMENT & THE PUBLISHED MINIMUM REQUIREMENTS FOR LEASE APPLICATION APPROVAL: The date of the last revision of this published policy can be found at the bottom of the page.
 Rental Listing Agreements with the Landlord executed before that date may not be completely up to date.
 From time to time, the Broker may update the Published Minimum Requirements for Lease Application Approval in order to comply with Law or comply with the Broker’s duty to provide reasonable skill and care.
 In cases where there is a discrepancy between the Rental Listing Agreement and the Published Minimum Requirements for Lease Application Approval, the current Published Minimum Requirements for Lease Application Approval shall govern.

 VARYING STANDARDS ON MINIMUM CREDIT SCORE REQUIRED FOR LEASE RENEWAL: On August 7, 2018, the Broker raised the Minimum Average Credit Score Required for Lease Application Approval from 620 to 640.
-Tenants requesting Lease Renewal for Leases initiated before August 7, 2018 will only be required to maintain an Average Credit Score of 620, not 640.
-In other words, the Broker will not change the qualification standards for Lease Approval/Renewal as long as they request Renewals on the same property.
+On October 10, 2018, the Broker raised the Minimum Average Credit Score Required for Lease Application Approval from 640 to 650.
+Tenants requesting Lease Renewal will not be required to meet a higher Average Credit Score Requirement than what was required at the time the original Lease was executed, unless it is so specified in a subsequent Renewal Lease.

 LEGAL DISCLAIMER: The Broker is not an Attorney.
 None of the Broker’s Agents are Attorneys.
 The Broker or his Agents do not provide legal services or legal advice.
 If you have questions about your rights and responsibilities as a Rental Customer, Applicant, or Tenant, please consult with an Attorney.